fairlearn/fairlearn/docs/user_guide/datasets/boston_housing_data.rst

 Harrison and Rubenfield :footcite:`harrison1978hedonic` developed the dataset to illustrate the issues with using housing market data to measure consumer willingness to pay for clean air.
-The authors use a hedonic pricing [#4]_ approach, which assumes that the price of a good or service can be modeled as a function of features both internal and external to the good or service.
+The authors use a hedonic pricing :footcite:`hargrave2021hedonic` approach, which assumes that the price of a good or service can be modeled as a function of features both internal and external to the good or service.
-The input to this model was a dataset comprising the Boston Standard Metropolitan Statistical Area [#5]_, with the nitric oxides concentration (*NOX*) serving as a proxy for air quality.
+The input to this model was a dataset comprising the Boston Standard Metropolitan Statistical Area :footcite:`uscensusbureaumetropolitan`, with the nitric oxides concentration (*NOX*) serving as a proxy for air quality.

 The paper sought to estimate the median value of owner-occupied homes (now *MEDV*), and included the remaining variables to capture other neighborhood